lyfofvipin/lyfofvipin.github.io/_posts/jenkins/2024-04-11-jenkins_pipeline_parameters_triggers.md

 ---
-title: How To Use Parameters And Triggers In Jenkins Pipeline Job
+title: Getting Started With Parameters And Triggers In Jenkins Pipeline Job
 categories: Jenkins
 tags: [jenkins]
 ---